robotronik/cdfr2020BaseRoulanteRework/README.md

 * Documentation using doxygen
     * comment the function interface in the .h files (javadoc like)
     * detail the function in .c files

+* We envision three levels for the code :
+    *